 How Do You Know How Much You’ll Get Back?

-Insurance providers detail how much they give you in their summary of benefits or evidence of coverage.
+Insurance providers detail how much they give you for a Medicare Part B premium give back in their summary of benefits or evidence of coverage.

 In the Part B premium buy-down section, you’ll see the percentage of the premium that the insurance carrier pays.
 It may state 100% or a lesser amount.

 The most you’ll get back is the full standard Part B premium amount of $170.10 in 2022.
 If you’re unclear on the offer, contact your insurance agent or the carrier’s customer care line via the number listed on the back of your card with any questions.

 How Common Are Medicare Part B Give Back Plans?

 Medicare Part B Give Back plans are becoming more common as time goes on.
 In 2022, these plans are available in 48 states.
 Many major insurance carriers offer this benefit to make their plans more appealing.